Last Updated on July 27, 2026 by Daniel Globe

 Rainy and Dry Seasons

 Uganda has two main rainy seasons: the long rains from March to May and the short rains from October to November.
-During these periods, heavy downpours can occur, particularly in the central and western regions.
-On the other hand, the dry seasons, which run from December to February and June to September, are generally more favorable for outdoor activities and wildlife viewing.
+During these rainy stretches, intense downpours occur, particularly in the central, western, and southwestern highlands.
+Conversely, the primary dry seasons run from December to February and June to September, delivering predictable conditions for outdoor exploration and wildlife safaris.

 Planning Your Trip